react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-actions.md

 ---
-id: version-4.x-stack-actions
+id: stack-actions
 title: StackActions reference
 sidebar_label: StackActions
-original_id: stack-actions
 ---

 `StackActions` is an object containing methods for generating actions specific to stack-based navigators.
-Its methods expand upon the actions available in [`NavigationActions`](navigation-actions.html).
+Its methods expand upon the actions available in [`NavigationActions`](navigation-actions.md).

 The following actions are supported: